hyperledger/caliper/docs/Fabric_Configuration.md

 _Caliper-specific._

-The top-level `clients` section contains one or more arbitrary, but unique client names as keys, and each key has a corresponding object (sub-keys) that describes the properties of that client.
+The top-level `clients` section contains one or more unique client names as keys, and each key has a corresponding object (sub-keys) that describes the properties of that client.
 These client names can be referenced from the user callback modules when submitting a transaction to set the identity of the invoker.

 ```yaml
 clients: